macabroaff/djangobook/appendixD.rst

     'django.template.loaders.app_directories.load_template_source')

 This is a tuple of callables (as strings) that know how to import templates from various sources.
-See Chapter 9.
+Ver Capítulo 9.

 TEMPLATE_STRING_IF_INVALID
 --------------------------